 In a series of staged projects running alongside our major projects for Hutt City Council, Naylor Love upgraded the outdoor spaces in the Lower Hutt Civic Precinct, also known as known as Riddiford Park.
 The gardens pre-date the buildings, having been established in 1923 as Lower Hutt’s first public park, and are still one of the most significant green spaces in the city.

-The project involved carefully lifting the 30 ton Cenotaph and moving it approximately 15 metres to a more prominent location, then installing extensive paving and constructing a low concrete wall with space for commemorative plaques.
-We temporarily relocated a busy pedestrian path and arranged short-term alternative entrances to the Lower Hutt Memorial Library for the duration of the project to protect the public.
+The first stage of the landscaping project was the upgrade of the Anzac Lawn and Cenotaph in front of the War Memorial Library.
+The project involved carefully lifting the 30 tonne Cenotaph and moving it approximately 15 metres to a more prominent location, then installing extensive paving and constructing a low concrete wall with space for commemorative plaques.

 Client: Hutt City Council